tiagojsag/playbook/guidelines/competencies.md

 **Step 1**

-* I have training and skills as defined in my role's specifications for junior level
+* I have training and skills as defined in my role's specifications for junior level.

-* I regularly improve my skills receiving training or learning by myself
+* I regularly improve my skills receiving training or learning by myself.

-* I have basic knowledge of areas not directly related to my area (eg data visualization or climate change when I'm a front end engineer)
+* I have basic knowledge of areas not directly related to my area (eg data visualization or climate change when I'm a front end engineer).

 * I can work successfuly on scoped problems with little direction and review

 **Step 2**